Digital Accessibility is an ADA Requirement

 - Accessibility and Inclusive Course Design

-- Accessibility Guides for Faculty
+- Accessibility Guidance for Faculty

 - UCR's Exploration Center for Innovative Teaching and Engagement (XCITE) provides a robust suite of resources and services relating to accessibility and inclusive course design.